Chrioph/Haushaltsplaner/README.md

     password: hpotsirhc

-Start Frontend:
+Start Web Frontend:

-New run configuration -> npm -> command: run or
+New run configuration -> npm -> package.json in frontend directory ->
+command: run
+or
 Go to Terminal in IntelliJ (bottom) -> change folder to frontend -> type "npm run"
 Note: Maybe you have to run "npm install" first to install new/initial npm modules

+Start Mobile Frontend:

+New run configuration -> npm -> package.json in mobileFrontend directory ->
+command: run
+or
+Go to Terminal in IntelliJ (bottom) -> change folder to mobileFrontend -> type "npm run"

 Start Backend: